Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 • Live life to the fullest.

-Attachment issues such as reactive attachment disorder (RAD) are commonly found in children between 9 months to 5 years old who may have been neglected or abused physically or emotionally.
-Though not common, reactive attachment disorder can continue beyond early childhood to the child’s more senior years, which may sometimes be misdiagnosed as some other type of emotional or attachment problem.
+According to the Diagnostic and Statistical Manual of Mental Disorders, attachment issues such as reactive attachment disorder (RAD) are commonly found in children between 9 months to 5 years old who may have been neglected or abused physically or emotionally.
+Though not common, reactive attachment disorder can continue beyond early childhood to the child’s more senior years, which may sometimes be misdiagnosed as some other type of emotional or attachment problem or result in the child being diagnosed with autism spectrum disorder (ASD).

 iStock/LumiNola